(This post was originally published on July 6, 2017. We’ve updated it for accuracy and completeness.)

 - 52% of U.S. consumers are interested in shipping to alternate location with extended hours for reduced fees.

 - The maximum number of days people are willing to wait for an item to be delivered in exchange for free shipping has decreased from 5.5 days in 2012 to 4.1 in 2018.

 - Almost 2 in 3 people have used Buy Online, Pick-Up In Store programs.
 Their main reasons for doing so are to avoid shipping fees, immediacy and convenience.

 But, to meet these expectations, you must find an affordable way to improve your fulfillment operations.
 This takes time and investment and you likely have many areas that need improvement.

 How To Improve eCommerce Delivery: Consider Using a 3PL

 Proper fulfillment takes the organization of all the people, process, and technology needed to deliver an online order to a customer.
-This includes everything like your online checkout process, payment provider, order management system, and how you pick, pack, and ship items.
+This includes everything from your online checkout process, payment provider, and order management system, to how you pick, pack, and ship items.